Development guide

 This uses tox-docker to start PostgreSQL and Redis Docker containers for the tess to use, so Docker must be installed and the user running tox must have permission to create Docker containers.

-To run the Selenium tests, you will need to have chromedriver installed.
+To run the Selenium tests, you will need to have the chromedriver package installed.
 On Debian and Ubuntu systems, you can install this with apt install chromium-driver.

 To run the tests with coverage analysis and generate a report, run: